 |Complete City of Minneapolis online bidder registration process & W-9 form||Sponsor organizations must complete if not already registered with City.||Businesses or non-profits must complete if not already registered with City.|

 |Draft and submit a garden site plan to meet zoning and development standards.||Required (see Minneapolis Code §536.20)||Required (see Minneapolis Code §536.20)|

 |Comply with Pollinator Friendly City Resolution||Required||Required|

 |Provide liability insurance coverage||$1 million||$2 million|

 |Pay the annual lease fee||$1/year||$150/year|

-- Need plants, seeds and tools?
-Apply for a Minnesota Green membership through the Minnesota State Horticultural Society.
+- Plants, seeds and tools - Apply for a Minnesota Green membership through the Minnesota State Horticultural Society.